-Planting is carried out at the coolest time of the year in order to minimize stress to the newly planted seedlings.
-Planting may commence as early as April and will generally be completed by September when the weather starts to warm up.
-However, when using trickle irrigation (as opposed to furrow irrigation) the planting season may be extended into October provided very hot days are avoided.
+Planting is carried out at the coolest time of the year in order to minimise stress to the newly planted seedlings.
+Planting may commence as early as April and will be completed well before the weather starts to warm up in September.
+However, when using trickle irrigation (as opposed to furrow irrigation) the planting season may be extended provided very hot days are avoided.

 Planting is carried out by hand.
-Holes for the sandalwood seedlings, which are much larger than the host seedlings, are dug with a spade The host species, which are in much smaller containers, are planted using a specially designed planting stick called a "Potti-Putki"; this is a very fast and efficient way of planting tree seedlings and is widely used in forestry plantation work.
+Holes for the sandalwood seedlings, which are much larger than the host seedlings, are dug with a spade.
+The host species, which are in much smaller containers, are planted using a specially designed planting stick called a "Potti-Putki"; this is a very fast and efficient way of planting tree seedlings and is widely used in forestry plantation work.

-Newly planted seedlings are irrigated generally within 2 hours of planting.
+Newly planted seedlings are irrigated within a few hours of planting.